 As with all women, our bodies are different and beautiful in unique ways.
 Pregnancy can be an excellent time to give yourself and your body lots of extra love and attention.
 Practice saying kind and loving mantras and words to your body, the same as you do to your precious baby growing inside.

-After you rub your belly and say good morning to your little bun in the oven, give yourself a hug, too.
-When you brush your hair, take a moment to tell yourself what a wonderful mom you are going to be.
+After you rub your belly and say good morning to your little bun in the oven, hug yourself, too.
+When you brush your hair, take a moment to tell yourself what a wonderful mom you will be.
 Try to eat foods that nourish and strengthen you and your baby.
 Treat yourself to some maternity clothes that you feel good wearing.

 To the degree that feels comfortable and is recommended by your health care practitioner, keep exercising during pregnancy!
 During both of my pregnancies, I found walking and prenatal yoga to be joyful ways to connect with both my changing body and my precious babies as they grew inside me.
 Plus, exercise releases endorphins—those feel-good hormones that boost your confidence and happiness!
 No matter when you begin showing in pregnancy, enjoy watching your body change and grow.
 Before you know it, you’ll have that precious baby in your arms!